RoySegall/segallio/content/project/bonapetit.md

 and you start to layer up what you need: Routing system, HTTP requests, Store layer, and maybe `CSS` processors such as `LESS` or `SASS`.

-When using something like `Vue CLI` that with a couple of settings, that could be save for later, you get a lot of
+`Vue CLI` has a lot of power: with a couple of settings, that could be save for later, you get a lot of stuff with zero
-stuff: `typescript`, `VueX`, `Vue Router` and a lot more(including a UI for manging your project) with `React` it simply does not exists.
-Yes, there could some documentation around the web but if I'm doing a lot of projects I won't clone the same repo and start form that point.
+config: `typescript`, `VueX`, `Vue Router` and a lot more(including a UI for manging your project).
+With `React` it simply does not exists.
+Yes, there could be some documentation around the web but if I'm doing a lot of projects I won't clone the same repo and start form that point.
 With `Vue CLI` I'm getting a lot of stuff with a couple of commands.

-But, there's another thing I need to consider - `React` has a couple of things that `Vue` is missing:

-* A support from a big company - Facebook supports react with the community while `Vue` is supported by companies that willing to support it and the community.
-Who can assure me that those companies won't backdown from the support they provide in a two-three years?
+But, there's another thing I need to consider - `React` has a support from a big company - Facebook - while `Vue` is supported by developers from the community and companies that willing support with money.
+Who can assure me that those companies won't back down from the support they provide in a two-three years?
+Who can make sure people still contribute to `vue`?
-* NativeScript - There is another thing that don't exits for vue which is `React native`.
-Right when writing this lines, I did not hared about `Vue native` and if so, I think the it's the same as `React native`.